-Some months later there was organized a joint Slovenian – Italian expedition, which reached the bottom of this fantastic cave in October 12, 1996.
-Descent was done by Slovenians Rok Stopar, Matjaz Zetko, Miran Zobec and Italians Massimiliano Palmieri, Louis Torelli, Roberto Spina, Matteo Rivarossi and Luca Tanfoglio.
+Some months later there was organized a joint Slovenian – Italian expedition.
+They reached the bottom of this fantastic cave on October 12, 1996.
+The descent was done by Slovenians Rok Stopar, Matjaz Zetko, Miran Zobec, and Italians Massimiliano Palmieri, Louis Torelli, Roberto Spina, Matteo Rivarossi, and Luca Tanfoglio.

 Description of cave

 Entrance of Vrtiglavica is located at the height of 1,900 m.
-Upper part of the cave is adorned with icicles and other ice formations – this is a danger to cavers far below.
+The upper part of the cave is adorned with icicles and other ice formations – this is a danger to cavers far below.

-At the depth of some 200 – 240 m from a side passage comes waterfall, which is one of the deepest underwater falls in the world – approximately 400 – 440 m high.
+At the depth of some 200 – 240 m from a side passage comes waterfall, which is one of the deepest underground falls in the world – approximately 400 – 440 m high.

 At some 450 m depth starts tilted descent until the full depth of 643 m.